Not a blank template - your details are filled in, formatted to Indiana law, and ready to sign.

 What is the maximum security deposit in Indiana?

-Indiana does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 45 days after the tenant moves out, minus any lawful deductions.
+Indiana does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 45 days after move-out, minus lawful deductions.

-Can I charge a late fee for rent in Indiana?
+Can a landlord charge a late fee in Indiana?

 Ready to Create Your Indiana Sublease Agreement?